DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 volume hierarchies.

 There are two types of acceleration structures (AS) in ray tracing API: bottom-level AS, and top-level AS.
-Bottom-level acceleartion structure (BLAS) is where the actual geometry resides.
+Bottom-level acceleration structure (BLAS) is where the actual geometry resides.
-Top-level acceleration structure is a set of references to the BLASes.
+Top-level acceleration structure is a set of references to one or more BLASes.
 One TLAS may reference multiple instances of the same BLAS with different transformations.
 BLASes are more expensive to build or update than TLASes.
+The two-level structure is a trade-off between the ability to update the AS at run-time and ray tracing efficiency.
+For example, object animation can be implemented by updating instance transformations in the TLAS without the need to rebuild BLASes that represent animated objects.

 ### Creating Bottom-level Acceleration Structures

 There are two types of geometries that a BLAS can contain: triangle geometry or procedural.
-Triangule geomtery is represented by a conventional set of vertices and indices.
+Triangle geomtery is represented by a conventional set of vertices and indices.
 Procedural geometry requires an application to define a special type of shader that determines how a ray intersects the object.
 That shader can implement any custom algorithm, but is more expensive than a built-in ray-triangle intersection test.